-245. The Chinese government recognised in the 1970s that there were too few specialists with 'advanced Western' education, and, in order to implement the 'four modernisations', in 1978 decided to prepare new cadres abroad through a government run scholarship programme at both graduate and undergraduate level.
-An additional impetus for this was to help modernise the higher education system's teaching methods, curriculum and relevance to the needs of the economy.
+The Chinese government recognised in the 1970s that there were too few specialists with 'advanced Western' education, and, in order to implement the 'four modernisations' (of agriculture, industry, defence and science and technology), in 1978 decided to prepare new cadres abroad through a government run scholarship programme at both graduate and undergraduate level.
+An additional impetus for this was to help modernise the tertiary education system's teaching methods, curriculum and relevance to the needs of the economy.
 Participants in these early programmes were principally faculty and students of the leading universities.
 A government decree in 1981 allowed for students to go abroad at their own expense, but the number of self-financed students remained relatively small until the early 1990s.
-In 1991 of the 7 647 students studying abroad almost all were financed by central or local government.
-By 2003, however, there were over 117 000 students studying abroad of which 93% were privately financed.
+In 1991 of the 7 647 students studying abroad almost all were financed by central or local government (China Education Yearbook Editorial Board, 1991).
+By 2003, however, there were over 117 000 students studying abroad of which 93% were privately financed (China Education Yearbook Editorial Board, 2004).
+Figure 9.1 shows the number of Chinese tertiary students abroad in the last few years.
+China's share of foreign tertiary students now represents approximately 4.5% of the total worldwide (UNESCO, 2006).